MV Braer: Response

 The volunteer response from the people of Shetland to walk beaches was excellent, especially considering the appalling weather conditions during much of January.
 From outside Shetland came several "walk-in" helpers, a team of five from the Scottish Wildlife Trust and two from British Gas, while some staff members from organisations such as the RSPB came north and helped out both on beaches and in key duties at the WRC.
 Volunteers were organised into teams of at least two and collected all dead and any live birds and animals from accessible beaches.
 Where possible, beaches were checked at least twice per day.

 During the first few days of the spill, efforts were concentrated in the south-west Mainland, from Sandwick round to Maywick; but the northward spread of the oil up the west side meant that, by 12 January, surveys had been extended to cover the longer stretches of accessible coastline in the Burra, Scalloway, Whiteness and Weisdale areas, and westwards as far as Culswick.
 In total, all the accessible beaches from Leebitten (east Mainland) round Sumburgh to the Dale of Walls (west Mainland) were checked during the course of the spill, which prompted the setting up of a forward "command post" at Holmsgarth, Lerwick from where surveys of the "northern" coasts were co-ordinated.

 By 26 January focus had shifted from wildlife rescue to human health, economic and ecological issues, and the Secretary of State for Scotland announced the establishment of an Ecological Steering Group to co-ordinate the environmental assessment.
-This was chaired by Professor William Ritchie of Aberdeen University, and its membership included Dr John Davies of the Marine Laboratory, Aberdeen; Martin Hall the Director of Environmental Services of Shetland Islands Council; Dr Paul Kingston of Heriot-Watt University; Dr Patricia Monaghan, a zoologist from Glasgow University; Professor Michael Usher, the Chief Scientific Adviser to Scottish Natural Heritage; Dr John Miles, the Ecological Adviser to the Scottish Office; and Bobby Tulloch MBE, a Shetland naturalist and author.
+Professor William Ritchie of Aberdeen University served as its chair, and Mark O'Sullivan of the Scottish Office as its secretary.
+The members were David Bedborough, Chief Scientist of the Marine Pollution Control Unit in The Coastguard Agency; Dr John Davies of the Marine Laboratory, Aberdeen; David Dickson of the Scottish Office; Martin Hall the Director of Environmental Services of Shetland Islands Council; Robert Hepworth of the Department of the Environment; Dr Paul Kingston of Heriot-Watt University; Dr John Miles, the Ecological Adviser to the Scottish Office; Dr Patricia Monaghan, a zoologist from Glasgow University; Bobby Tulloch MBE, a Shetland naturalist and author; Professor Michael Usher, the Chief Scientific Adviser to Scottish Natural Heritage.